-Participants who complete both Ally Toolkit workshops 1 & 2 (LGBTQA+ Identities & Practicing Allyship) and sign a GSC Allyship Pledge will receive an Ally Card they can post in their space and will have the opportunity to have their name listed on our Allies in Action website to visibly show their support.
-We encourage Allies in Action to continue their learning in our workshops around nonmonosexual identities, transgender identities, and sexism.
+Participants who complete both Ally Toolkit workshops 1 & 2 (Affirming LGBTQA+ People: Interpersonal Allyship & Affirming LGBTQA+ People: Organizational Allyship) and sign a GSC Allyship Pledge will receive a GSC Ally Card they can post in their space and will have the opportunity to have their name listed on our Allies in Action website to visibly show their support.
+We encourage Allies in Action to continue their learning more in our workshops around gender justice and LGBTQA+ justice.

 We see the work of allyship as an ongoing process of learning and advocating for affirmation of LGBTQA+ people.
 Allyship is practiced both by people who don’t identify as LGBTQA+ and by LGBTQA+ people who advocate across communities.
 People of all identities are invited and encouraged to attend workshops.
 All persons of all races, ethnicities, abilities, genders, sexualities, and religions are welcome.